An Arabic independent non-profit online quarterly concerned with translating English fiction

 Sheil Land Associates (Literary Agency, www.sheilland.co.uk)

 Albawtaka Review is an Arabic independent (non-governmental) free non-profit online quarterly concerned with translating English fiction.
 Edited by Egyptian translator Hala Salah Eldin, the review is the only print/online periodical dedicated to methodically and systematically introducing contemporary English fiction and the world's diversified cultures to the Arabic literati.
-The review has been funded by its editor, except when it won two grants from The Arab Fund for Arts & Culture (2009-2012) to publish six online issues and print three anthologies of short fiction - books titled Sharp Senses, Ghosts With No Maps, and Hidden Faces are the fruits of this cooperation - and two grants from The British Council in Cairo (2011-2013) to publish four issues of the review in 2012 and publish four issues of the review in 2014, along with an audio book for the blind in Egypt and Libya.
+The review has been funded by its editor, except when it won two grants from The Arab Fund for Arts & Culture (2009-2012) to publish six online issues and print three anthologies of short fiction - books titled Sharp Senses, Ghosts With No Maps, and Hidden Faces are the fruits of this cooperation - and a grant from The British Council in Cairo (2011) to publish four issues of the review in 2012.
+In 2013 the review received another grant from The British Council in Cairo, then the review's editor, Hala Salah Eldin, won a grant from UNESCO IFPC, both grants to produce four issues of Albawtaka Review and 10000 copies of an audio book containing the stories for the blind and visually impaired youth in Egypt and Libya.

 And along with translating outstanding pieces of fiction into impeccable Arabic, Albawtaka Review sets another standard for the art of biography shedding light on the life histories and cultures of each of the writers being tackled.
 Albawtaka Review’s biographies are thoroughly informative as well as critical.
 The review's contributors have won the Noble prize, Man Booker Prize, Pulitzer Prize, National Book Award, PEN/Faulkner Award, Kiriyama Pacific Rim Book Award, BBC short story award, Caine Prize for African Writing, National Canadian Magazine Award, National Book Critics Circle Award and Flannery O’Connor Award for short fiction, among other honors.